 There is no one answer to any of these questions.
 They are included here as background on the role that beta testing can play in the preparation of your course.

 Beta testers have early access to the course.
-Beta testers are not members of the course team: they do not have information about “how it is supposed to work”.
+Beta testers are not members of the course team or staff: they don’t have information about “how it’s supposed to work”.
 They use their own computers and Internet connections to view videos, follow links, and complete problems.
-They interact with the course as learners will to find, and make, mistakes.
+They interact with the course as students will to find, and make, mistakes.

 A beta test is valuable in part because it is unscripted.
 Your beta testers are not following a predetermined series of steps, or using a particular computer environment, when they access your course.
 When you recruit beta testers, however, you may find these skills and characteristics to be helpful.

 Your beta testers should also have varying levels of knowledge about the course content:

 Depending on the objectives you set for your beta test, you may want to consider recruiting testers who use assistive technologies, who have different native languages, or who have varying levels of familiarity with computer software.

 Course staff can provide valuable feedback about your course.
 However, they are typically stakeholders in the success of your course and have a significant amount of knowledge about it.
 As a result, they can be too close to the course to interact with it in the same way as students will.
 They can also be either reluctant to provide feedback, or overly zealous.